k-butz/c8y-az-eventhub-connector/README.md

 How can I define for which Managed Objects (Devices) data is forwarded?
 ```

-The service queries periodically for all Objects that should be part of the live-data subscription, but isn't yet.
+The service queries periodically for all Objects that should be part of the live-data subscription.
 Every object matching this query will be added to the live-subscription automatically.

 The query that is used to find these "should have subscription but have not yet" objects is configurable via the `subscription.inventory_query` setting in `config.toml`.
-By default the service adds all Managed Objects with the fragment `fwdToAzureEventHub` to the Subscription.
+The default-query is `has(fwdToAzureEventHub)` - so the service listens to all Managed Objects with the fragment `fwdToAzureEventHub` to the Subscription.

-> To have Measurements for all Devices forwarded the query should be `has(c8y_IsDevice) and not has(azureNotificationSubscription)`.
+> To have Measurements for all Devices forwarded the query should be `has(c8y_IsDevice)`.

 ```
 How long does it take from data-receival in Cumulocity until it is forwarded to my Event Hub?